Introducing a new console experience for Amazon WAF

 -

-The cost of using a rule is the rule's calculated WCUs minus any processing optimizations that Amazon WAF is able to obtain from the web ACL's combination of rules.
+The cost of using a rule is the rule's calculated WCUs minus any processing optimizations that Amazon WAF is able to obtain from the protection pack or web ACL's combination of rules.
 For example, if you define two rules to examine the same web request component, and the rules each apply a particular transformation to the component before inspecting it, Amazon WAF might be able to charge you just once for applying the transformation.

 than 1,500 WCUs incurs additional fees, according to a tiered pricing